 How to Make Your Glitter Ball Ornament

-First, download my free SVG cut files from my free resource library and upload the file to your design software.
+First, download Design #75 which are my free SVG cut files from my free resource library and upload the file to your design software.
 If you’re not sure how to upload an SVG cut file to Cricut Design Space, watch this helpful video training series I made.

 Note: You must prepare your file in Cricut Design Space before cutting.
 Change the two writing layers to “Write,” attach them to the appropriate white scene layer, and put your pen in the accessory holder of your Cricut before you cut them out.